dojo/compose/README.md

 ```
 NOTE: Using mixin on a ComposeFactory will result in the init function for the mixed in factory to be called first, and any init functions for the base will follow.

-It can also be used to mix in an ES6 class:
+It can also be used to mix in an ES6 class.
+Note that when mixing in an ES6 class only methods will be mixed into the resulting class, not state.
 ```typescript
 import * as compose from 'dojo/compose';